 Community colleges serve more first-generation students than any other sector of U.S. higher education.
-According to a 2018 study by the National Center for Education Statistics, nearly half of all first-generation college students attend a community college.1
+According to a 2018 study by the National Center for Education Statistics, slightly more than half of all first-generation college students attend a community college.1

-Although approximately one-third of students entering two- and four-year colleges in the United States each year are first-generation (as defined by parental attainment of a bachelor's degree), that figure is nearly twice as high at Maine's community colleges where 58% of entering students meet this definition of first generation.
+Although approximately one-quarter of students entering two- and four-year colleges in the United States each year are first-generation (as defined by parental attainment of a post-secondary education experience), that figure is nearly twice as high at Maine's community colleges where 57% of entering students meet this definition of first generation.

 The percentage of entering MCCS students who are first-generation has declined in the years since we began tracking this data in Fall 2014.
 The following table provides an overview of Systemwide data from Fall 2016 to Fall 2022.
 This decline is consistent with national data.
-As the percent of Americans with a college degree increases, the share of children who are first-generation college continues to shrink.
-Nevertheless, MCCS continues to serve a significantly higher percentage of first-generation students than the national average.

-MCCS Entering Students Fall 2017 Fall 2018 Fall 2019 Fall 2020 Fall 2021 Fall 2022 Neither parent has an associate degree 47% 46% 46% 44% 42% 41% Neither parent has a bachelor's degree 65% 65% 64% 62% 58% 58%
+MCCS Entering Students Fall 2017 Fall 2018 Fall 2019 Fall 2020 Fall 2021 Fall 2022 Fall 2023 Neither parent has an associate degree 47% 46% 46% 44% 42% 41% 40% Neither parent has a bachelor's degree 65% 65% 64% 62% 58% 58% 57%